jrmuizel/binary-size-profiler/README.md

 You can also see the assembly code of the double-clicked function.
 There's one caveat: If you open the assembly view for a function which has multiple monomorphized versions with the same name, the assembly view picks one arbitrary monomorphization.
 Follow [PR #5349](https://github.com/firefox-devtools/profiler/pull/5349) for updates on the ability to see all monomorphizations.

 The source view and assembly view only work locally, before the profile is uploaded.
 The shared profile does not contain source code or assembly code.
-Follow [issue #4018](https://github.com/firefox-devtools/profiler/issues/4018) updates on this.
+Follow [issue #4018](https://github.com/firefox-devtools/profiler/issues/4018) for updates on this.

 ## How does it work?